playfulsparkle/oc4_bank_transfer_fee/README.md

-# Playful Sparkle - Bank Transfer Fee
+# Playful Sparkle - Bank Transfer fee for OpenCart 4

-The **Playful Sparkle - Bank Transfer Fee** automatically adds a configurable fee to the total order cost during checkout when the customer selects **Bank Transfer** as the payment method.
+The **Playful Sparkle - Bank Transfer fee** automatically adds a configurable fee to the total order cost during checkout when the customer selects **Bank Transfer** as the payment method.

 ---

 ## Features

-### Playful Sparkle - Bank Transfer Fee
+### Playful Sparkle - Bank Transfer fee
 - Adds a customizable fee to the total when **Bank Transfer** is selected during checkout.
 - Configurable fee options: fixed amount to be added to the total order value.
 - Easy setup via the OpenCart interface.